josmo/drone-ecs/README.md

 ## Binary

-Build the binary using `make`:
+Build the binary using `drone cli`:

 ```
-make deps build
+drone exec
 ```

 ### Example